shreytheshreyas/tp/docs/UserGuide.md

 ### 3.1.11.
 View hours worked by member: `hours`
+As a project manager you might want to keep track of the number of hours each member in a project has contributed.
-View the total hours worked by a worker across all tasks assigned in all projects.
+This command achieves just and allows you to view the total number of hours worked by a worker across all tasks assigned in all projects.

 Now, you know which of your workers are overworked and be a better manager by shifting work to members who are more free!